MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ## Make and receive calls

-### Make a video call to a contact using Microsoft Teams
+### Make a video call to a contact in your company

 -   Open the app and [select](https://support.microsoft.com/en-us/help/12644) a recent contact.
 If you don’t see the contact you want, select **Search** ![Search](media/e3155cd796106ea0818d8f52c7dbfcbe.png "Search"), and then use the holographic keyboard to enter a name or email address.